SelinaKionnali/IES_V0/README.md

 ### Features (V0)
 - Display preliminary or dummy data in a simple graph
-- Basic user interface for data visualization
+- Basic user interface for data visualisation
 - No backend integration at this stage

 ## Project Planning